boylesoftware/x2node-records/README.md

 }
 ```

 The property is marked as polymorphic by the question mark in the value type property (the "object?").
 Then, every polymorphic object property instance must have type property, which identifies its type.
-The type property name is defined by the definition's `typePropertyName` property.
+The type property name is defined by the definition's `typePropertyName` attribute.
 The properties for specific subtypes are defined in the `subtypes` map where the keys are the values for the type property.

 Given the example definition above, an account record with a credit card payment info could look like: